box/box-content-preview/README.md

 Run the demo files app locally
 ------------------------------
-Due to restrictions in the browser as well as the content API, we need to workaround a few things to get everything working, specifically CORS.
+The following steps allow you to run this app locally from your machine without the need of dev VM.
+Its the best for development too.
+Due to security restrictions in the browser as well as the content API, we need to workaround a few things to get everything working, specifically CORS.

 1. ###### Create a new self-signed SSL certificate for yourself by running the following command in your home directory `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365`
+  * Make sure the generated key and cert are in your home directory as it will be used by step 7 from that location.
+  * SSL cert is needed for https, which in turn is mandatory to enable CORS in step 6 by whitelisting our chosen domain.

 2. ###### Remove pass phrase from that above self signed certificate `openssl rsa -in key.pem -out newkey.pem && mv newkey.pem key.pem`